 Now let’s talk about What You Can Sell on E-Bay!
 The choice is broad, from garden equipment to new and second-hand clothing to homemade art.

-:
+Some of the most popular categories are:

 Second-Hand Items, including vintage clothing and music, and antique furniture.